jonathanelscpt/ciscocucmapi/README.md

 ## Supported Languages and AXL Versions

  - Currently only Python 3.6 tested.
- - Python 2.7 planned, but not a current priority
+ - There is currently no plan to support Python 2.7, as `asyncio` is not supported in 2.7 and the suggested 2.7 alternative, `Trollius`, is not longer maintained.
- - All AXL versions should be supported, however only 11.5 has been currently tested.
+ - All AXL versions *should* be supported, however only 11.5 has been currently tested.
+All AXL data models include metadata on mandatory params for `add`, `get` and `list` calls.
+It is expected that these should not change across AXL schema versions.
+Please raise a defect if you encounter any issues.

  ## Donate

-If this library has helped you, or if you would like to support future development, please feel free to donate:
+If this library has helped you, or if you would like to support future development, donations are most welcome:

  - BTC: xxxxxxxxxxxxxxx
  - ETH: xxxxxxxxxxxxxxx

  # Support